The Enormously Helpful Tip for Colicky Babies You Likely Have Not Heard Yet! (These colic tips will also help babies, toddlers and adults sleep well!)

 There is no actual definition for or known cause of colic beyond it being a term that describes a period of evening infant crying lasting longer than an hour and repeating on multiple evenings.
 Sometimes it is clearly gas and changing mom’s diet or formula can make a big difference.
 But sometimes it isn’t gas or constipation.
 The solutions I give below are what I often suggest in my gentle sleep coaching practice and it is one of the suggestions that gets the most positive “it’s working!” feedback.
 There are many theories on what colic is or what will help it but I will let you read that elsewhere and gift you with the below info:

-Babies did not experience circadian rhythms of the sun coming up and going down while in utero.
-They come out into the world hormonally unregulated except for information which comes from parent attention, skin contact, feeding, milk itself and then LIGHT AND DARK EXPOSURE.
+In utero, babies did not experience circadian rhythms of the sun coming up and going down.
+They come out into the world hormonally unregulated except for information which comes from parent attention, skin contact, feeding, milk itself and then eventually, LIGHT AND DARK EXPOSURE.
 These things will gradually and slowly influence the regulation of hormones in baby that will eventually align with the planetary circadian rhythms of this planet going around the sun.

-Infants do not produce melatonin (the natural night time sleep hormone) on their own until around 3 months or after.
+Newborns do not produce melatonin (the natural night time sleep hormone) on their own until around 3 months or after.
 Adults usually produce melatonin at night and more of its opposite -cortisol (stress hormone), in the morning.
-Newborns do produce the stress hormone cortisol at any time and seemingly more in the evening and what’s more, infant crying with a spike in cortisol is evolutionarily designed to trigger cortisol (“mama, daddy, do something!”) stress in the parent.
+Newborns do produce the stress hormone cortisol at any time and seemingly more in the evening and what’s more, infant crying with a spike in cortisol is evolutionarily designed to trigger cortisol (“Parent, do something to try and help!”) stress in the parent.